630-462-9500

 How is Child Support Calculated in Illinois?

-Child support in the state is meant to offset the burden of child-related costs, maintaining consistency in the child’s standard of living.
-When one parent has less income or has the children for a greater amount of time than the other, child support allows that parent to ensure the child’s needs are met, including paying for daycare.
+Child support is meant to offset the burden of child-related costs, maintaining consistency in the child's standard of living.
+When one parent has less income or has the children for a greater amount of time than the other, child support allows that parent to ensure the child's needs are met, including paying for daycare.
 Child support is used to provide food, shelter, utilities, clothing, and other basic needs of the child, along with medical expenses and other wellness needs.

 The court will sometimes deviate from the calculations above if it is determined to be in the child's best interests.
 The factors used in this determination include: